PalisadoesFoundation/talawa-docs/docs/git-guide/collaborate.md

 ## Check out a Pull request locally

-we saw above how to fetch a user's branch locally. you can also check out any pull request locally.
+We saw above how to fetch a user's branch locally. you can also check out any pull request locally.
 Github provides a special method [details](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally) for this since pull requests are specific to Github rather than Git.

 First, fetch and create a branch for the pull request, replacing **ID** and **BRANCHNAME** with the ID of the pull request and your desired branch name: